RoelofRuis/termites/readme.md

 }
 ```

-Connect your nodes ports in a graph:
+After you have defined your nodes, connect their ports in a graph:

 ```go
 package main